Necessary cookies

 Cookies that are used to analyze how you as a visitor use our website, which in turn helps us to improve the website.

-New statistics from the Swedish Forest Agency show that the area notified for felling in February was 32 percent larger than in February 2022.
-The area of applications for permits for final felling in montane forests was more than four times as large.
+The latest statistics from the Swedish Forest Agency show that the area notified or applied for felling in November increased 2 percent, compared to November 2023.
+The area regarding applications for permits for final felling in montane forests increased 4 percent, compared to the same month last year.